Licensed Real Estate Brokers

 If you bumped into your realtor and asked him or her to calculate the ‘cap ratio’ or ‘cash on cash’ of a building you were considering buying what do you think they would say?
 If they look at you like Bambi in the headlights you might want to reconsider your realtor.
 Investment real estate is a different field than residential real estate.
 We have been working in this part of real estate since the late 1990s.

 The reason real estate investing has never gone away, regardless of the economic conditions, is that people always need a place to live, to work or to run a business.
 From a $60,000 condo to a shopping mall, there is a place for everyone in real estate investing.
 Whether you are a rookie looking to get into real estate or a seasoned pro, Uptown Realty has something to offer you.
-Both Scott & Jeff have been active real estate investors for a couple decades and it is in their blood, like it or not.
-They also have been running the Management side of the business and the perspective gained from operating well over 100 units of rental housing and commercial units is valuable.
+Our agents have been active real estate investors for a couple decades and it is in their blood, like it or not.
+They also have experienced running a management company and the perspective gained from operating well over 100 units of rental housing and commercial units is valuable.
 We can size a property up pretty quickly, by formula or by observation.

 A “Real World” Study

 Steve & Susie had competing ideas on how to invest for their future.
 Susie liked the idea of a well-rounded “Wall Street” portfolio and Steve favored investment real estate.
 Let’s follow their story:

 The year is 1993.
 The European Union was being created, US Federal Officials stormed the Branch Davidian Cult in Waco, TX and Monica Lewinski was just another student at Lewis & Clark College in Portland.